scaleway/waypoint-plugin-scaleway/README.md

   }
 }
 ```
-API keys are loaded from [scaleway's config](https://github.com/scaleway/scaleway-sdk-go/tree/master/scw#scaleway-config) default profile and override by environment variables
+API keys are loaded from [Scaleway's config](https://github.com/scaleway/scaleway-sdk-go/tree/master/scw#scaleway-config) default profile and can be overwritten by environment variables.

-List of all options can be found in [container's documentation](./docs/container.md)
+A list of all options can be found in [container's documentation](./docs/container.md)

 ## Install

 ### From releases

-- [Download the zip](https://github.com/scaleway/waypoint-plugin-scaleway/releases) of the latest version for your architecture
+- [Download the zip](https://github.com/scaleway/waypoint-plugin-scaleway/releases) of the latest version for your architecture.
-- `unzip waypoint-plugin-scaleway-container_*.zip -d ~/.config/.waypoint/plugins/`
+- Unzip the plugin by running the following command: `unzip waypoint-plugin-scaleway-container_*.zip -d ~/.config/.waypoint/plugins/`

 > **Note**
-> On macOS, you will have to execute the following command to ignore developer authenticity verification :
+> On macOS, you will have to execute the following command to ignore Apple's developer authenticity verification:
 > ```
 > xattr -d com.apple.quarantine ~/.config/.waypoint/plugins/waypoint-plugin-scaleway-container
 > ```

 ### From sources
+- Clone the repository on your local machine.

-- `make all install`
+- Run the following command to build and install the plugin: `make all install`